 Reliable hot water is critical for restaurants for preparing food and washing dishes and equipment, as well as hand washing.
 However, water heating is one of the biggest energy users in restaurants.
 Heating water for restaurant use accounts for 16 percent of all commercial gas usage in California[1].
 Food service buildings are among the highest intensive energy users on a per-square-foot basis, largely because of their hot water usage.
 Foodservice operations may soon feel the pressure to electrify.
-In September 2022, the California Air Resources Board[2] voted to ban the sale of new natural gas furnaces and water heaters by 2030.
+The California Air Resources Board is analyzing proposed zero-emission GHG standards for new space and water heaters.
+It is currently planned for consideration in 2025 with any implementation beginning in 2030, and would only be applicable to the purchase of new equipment.

 Doing so will be difficult, particularly for existing restaurants.
 Many food service operations, especially small and independent businesses, do not have the space for the size of a storage tank that would be required for a heat pump water heater.
 Restaurants in California, as with most states, are legally required to have sufficient hot water to meet all these demands under peak conditions.